davehasagithub/slidewsl/NOTES.md

   WSL2 host; it can then be seamlessly reattached without loss of data or configuration (such as local changes, branches and shelved items).
-- The image file is created at `%userprofile%\slidewsl.img` and mounted at `/mnt/slidewsl` (with the sticky bit like _/tmp_).
+- The image file is created at `%userprofile%\slidewsl.img` and mounted at `/mnt/slidewsl`.
   It's set to grow to a max size of 20G.
 - Symlinks (such as from $HOME to /mnt) are possible, but currently not advised.
 - The mount is controlled by the `manage-qemu-nbd` systemd service.
 - When unmounting or rebuilding WSL:
   - Be sure to stop IntelliJ, becauses:
     - It will attempt to create files under the mount folder when the image isn't mounted.
-    - It can also create files as root before the default user is set thereby causing user provisioning to fail.
+    - It can also create files as root before the default user is set, thereby causing user provisioning to fail.
   - Bring down docker containers or their processes might be killed.
 - It's unclear if systemd shuts down gracefully when Windows shuts down or reboots:
   [8939](https://github.com/microsoft/WSL/discussions/11225),
   [11225](https://github.com/microsoft/WSL/issues/8939).

+Additional Ideas:
-- An untested idea is to point `DOCKER_BUILDKIT_CACHE` at the disk image to speed things up after rebuilding.
+- One interesting idea is to point `DOCKER_BUILDKIT_CACHE` at the disk image to speed things up after rebuilding WSL2.
+- Similarly, another is to set `HISTFILE` to store `.bash_history` in the disk image.

+### YAML Q&A

+- Why both `compose.yaml` and `compose-slidewsl.yaml`?

+  _env_file_ runs after bind mounting, so it can't be used to override variables in _.env_.
+To address this, `compose.yaml` loads _custom_ env files, before including `compose-slidewsl.yaml`.

+- What is the _init_ service?

+  If a volume source doesn't exist, the daemon creates it and makes _root_ the owner.
+To deal with this, some services depend on an _init_ service to ensure folders are properly created and writable.

 ### IntelliJ

 #### PHP